 Non-instructional contractors allowed on campus while students are present or with access to students or to school funds will be required to undergo fingerprinting and a background check in accordance with state regulations.
-They will always be required to wear an identification badge and be escorted through the campus by a faculty member.
+They will be required to wear an identification badge at all times and be escorted through the campus by a faculty member.